rauljgarcia/plasticFootprint/README.md

 This project is partially complete.
 To date, only water bottles have been added to the functionality.

-The goal was to use images and graphics to represent the various sizes and quantities of the items.
-Other items were intended to be used and added together, such as:
+The goal is to use images and graphics to represent the various sizes and quantities of the items.
+Other items will be used and added together, such as:
 - Single use straws
 - Single use food storage like Ziplock bags
 - Fast food / carryout containers